tribixbite/awesome/README.md

 *   [awslabs/fhir-works-on-aws-deployment](https://github.com/awslabs/fhir-works-on-aws-deployment) - A serverless implementation of the FHIR standard that enables users to focus more on their business needs/uniqueness rather than the FHIR specification
 *   [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn to code for free.
 *   [philipmulcahy/azad](https://github.com/philipmulcahy/azad) - amazon order history reporter chrome extension
+*   [jorenvandeweyer/snitch-bot](https://github.com/jorenvandeweyer/snitch-bot) - Discord bot that listen for certain strings in messages to tell you about them.

 ## Python